-Saturday 23 June marks International Women in Engineering Day 2018 – and we’re celebrating this fantastic event all week by sharing some of our favourite articles of women who have excelled in the sector, including some great blogs from attendees of our Future Female Engineers event, interviews with current engineering graduates and a ‘day in the life’ of two award winners of the prestigious Undergraduate of the Year.
+Below we share some of our favourite articles of women who have excelled in the sector, including some great blogs from attendees of our Future Female Engineers event, interviews with current engineering graduates and a ‘day in the life’ of two award winners of the prestigious Undergraduate of the Year.

 'Speak up', 'own your career progression' and 'forget about perfection' are just some of the pieces of advice for female students and graduates in the construction and engineering industries that TARGETjobs has heard over the years.

 Student Jemma Hart found the inspiration she needed to land a graduate job at the Future female engineers networking day – here’s why you should do the same.

 Here are the most useful careers hints and tips we heard at TARGETjobs Events’ Future Female Engineers networking event, from seeking out role models to being confident.

 Last November I was fortunate enough to be invited to attend TARGETjobs’ Future Female Engineers event, held at Arup HQ in London.
 This exclusive networking event was a chance to meet engineering students from across the country and engage with...

 There are multiple routes to take into engineering but I was relatively uninformed on the sponsored degree route so instead accumulated a few internships in different areas while I studied.
 This helped me to understand exactly what I wanted to do...